The 20th Birthday Celebrations - 26th - 30th May 1988

 A panel by Judy Chicago from The Birth Project plus associated texts.

 At the side of the cafe area there was a small stage and this was used by performers - mainly musicians - but also poets.
+The musicians were booked for definite times.
+Thursday 26th started the celebration of with Brendan MacCormack playing guitar and lute from 12 to 5.

 Above photos of the Guo Brothers performing and the audience.
 Below Cathy & Chris Ormston playing Northumbrian Music